hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Project was deleted accidentally
 - **Symptoms**: A user removes a project and worries that associated files are lost.
 They want to recover downloads or upload history.
-- **Resolution**: Deleting a project only removes its metadata from Loop; downloaded files remain on disk and uploads stay in the remote repository.
+- **Resolution**: Deleting a project only removes its metadata from Loop. downloaded files remain on disk and uploads stay in the remote repository.
 Create a new project and re-transfer the dataset files as needed.
 - **Escalation**: If metadata recovery is required (for example, event history), restore the `.loop_metadata/projects` folder from OOD cluster backup if exists.

 ### Rename a project